 Selecting a WordPress Theme

 You can choose from both paid and free options.
 There are many themes that cater specifically to food blogs.
 When you just getting started, don’t overthink the theme.
 If you’re new to blogging, it’s ok to start with a free theme and change it later on.
+Here’s how to install a WordPress theme.

 A popular premium theme used by many food bloggers is the MH Magazine theme from MH Themes.

 Plugins are codes that you install on your WordPress website to add a particular type of functionality.
-WPMU DEV shares a list of basic, must-install plugins for any WordPress blog.

 If you’re planning on starting a recipe food blog, you’ll want to consider the variety of recipe plugins available.
 These plugins help showcase your recipes in a way that makes them stand out, improving readability while some also include built-in SEO benefits.